-Chances are - they want more information.
-For ecommerce stores without a bricks and mortar presence, there’s often an awareness or trust barrier in the audience’s mind.
+Chances are – they want more information.
+For ecommerce stores without a brick and mortar presence, there’s often an awareness or trust barrier in the audience’s mind.

-Craft e-retailer, Cleverpatch uses internal linking from their product and category pages to some of their best educational content.
-Each product pages includes a nice big visual graphic that links users to craft ideas (blog articles) showing how the product can be used.
+Craft e-retailer, Cleverpatch, uses internal linking from their product and category pages to some of their best educational content.
+Each product page includes a nice big visual graphic that links users to craft ideas (blog articles) showing how the product can be used.

 Cleverpatch educate the customer and clearly communicate the value of the product by explaining the potential user occasion.

 The reader begins to see the retailer as an authority source, and this free shared knowledge shows Cleverpatch cares about helping them enjoy their free time with their kids.
-It’s not just about selling a cardboard crown.
+It’s not just about selling cream of tartar.